olm1ghty/dbd-hook-counter/README.md

 **SHA256**: `D559A65DDA8D9944D4BAFA1144E2CBFC29B2A761F755A0A8C9F1CE198060E0F3`

-This hash lets users verify the file is untampered.
+This hash lets users verify the file is untampered with.
 If you’re unsure, scan the file on [VirusTotal](https://virustotal.com/) or build from source.

 ## Acknowledgements
 [@Nemonn](https://github.com/nemonn) - Thanks for helping out with the materials and for the good advice!